Menu

-Whether you're connecting to internal systems or third-party platforms, this setup gives you the tools to ensure that only authorized sources are calling your endpoints—keeping your data secure and your integrations trustworthy.
+Whether you're connecting to internal APIs or third-party platforms, these settings help you ensure that only authorized sources can communicate with your endpoints—keeping your data and integrations secure.

 Learn how to enable API Access Key in Flarie Studio here